 In some instances, those with MG can experience "myasthenic crisis."
 This occurs when the respiratory muscles become paralyzed, requiring individuals to be put on breathing machines.

-In addition, some patients with MG have lengthy periods of remission followed by exacerbations.
+In addition, some patients with MG have lengthy periods of remission, with very few symptoms, followed by exacerbations, with great muscle fatigue.
 However, Social Security is aware that MG can be episodic, so it will consider the frequency and duration of exacerbations and how long periods of remission last.

-Social Security will review your medical record for limitations that your doctor has documented and will gather them into a Residual Functional Capacity (RFC) assessment.
+If you don't "meet the listing," Social Security will review your medical record for limitations that your doctor has documented and will gather them into a Residual Functional Capacity (RFC) assessment.
 Your RFC shows which work activities and jobs you have the ability to do, if any.

 After your RFC assessment, Social Security decides whether, given the work activities that your RFC says you are limited to doing, there are any jobs you can be expected to do, also taking into account your job experience, education, and age.
 For information on how the agency makes this decision, see our article on how Social Security uses the RFC to decide if you can work.